|

 One of these lives in the boot of my car!

-Some do collapse to some extent and they are generally preferred to the
+books.
+Some do collapse to some extent and they are generally preferred

-collapsible type for playing from.
-When buying look for quality: the
+to the collapsible type for playing from.
+When buying look for quality:

-threads on the securing bolts can get stripped on some of the cheaper
+the threads on the securing bolts can get stripped on some of the

 For trumpet, use the K&M 15213 trumpet stand.
 The 5-leg base provides maximum stability for the instrument.
 The detachable metal leg base screws into the peg so that the entire unit may be stored in the bell of the instrument for easy transport.
 The black plastic peg with felt pads to protect the instrument.